 What Can You Do Online With Movement Mortgage?

 While Movement Mortgage’s website looks slick and up-to-date, if you’re actually trying to find specific information - such as what loan terms are offered - it’s not so helpful.
-The list of possible loans, such as conventional, FHA, VA, etc, gives you minimal information.
+The list of possible loans, such as conventional, FHA and VA, gives you minimal information.
 You won’t find specific loan terms (such as 5/1 ARM or 15-year fixed-rate) and you won’t find any rates listed.
 There are no new homebuyer courses or articles, no frequently asked question section and no search bar.
 In general, it’s hard to find anything specific.
 You have to contact a loan officer to get answers to most questions.

 If you’d like to apply for a loan, you’re prompted to watch a roughly three-minute long video.
 Casey Crawford, Movement’s CEO, introduces himself and asks you visit the Consumer Finance Protection Bureau and learn about the mortgage process before proceeding with an application.
 He stresses the importance of finding out how much house you can afford before applying for a loan, and says, “We want to make sure the house of your dream fits in your real-life budget.”